Hypergraph-based Motion Generation with Multi-modal Interaction Relational Reasoning: Introduction

-Second, while traditional graph-based methods such as \cite{wu2024graph, li2019grip, zhou2021ast, sheng2022graph} excel at capturing pair-wise relationships, they are limited in representing the more intricate group-wise interactions.
+Second, binary-edge graphs, even with attention, cannot natively encode higher-order, many-to-many influences; hyperedges provide the missing interaction substrate.
+While traditional graph-based methods such as \cite{wu2023graph, li2019grip, zhou2021ast, sheng2022graph, sheng2024kinematics, sheng2024ego} excel at capturing pair-wise relationships, they are limited in representing the more intricate group-wise interactions.
 This limitation arises because graph-based approaches model interactions between pairs of agents with fixed topologies, making it difficult to capture the simultaneous influence of multiple agents on each other’s behaviors.
-Unlike standard graphs, where each edge connects only two nodes, hypergraphs are capable of connecting an entire group of nodes within a shared context through a single hyperedge \cite{gao2020hypergraph, feng2019hypergraph}.
-As a result, a hypergraph, which is a generalization of a graph where hyperedges can connect multiple nodes to represent the higher-order relationships, offers a more accurate reflection of the group-wise interactions and allows for a more accurate representation of the collective influence of multiple agents in varying traffic conditions.
-This adaptability is essential for addressing the stochastic nature of human behavior, as hypergraph models can more effectively manage the uncertainty and variability inherent in the interactions resulting from collective behaviors, thereby facilitating more socially inspired automated driving \cite{zhou2022grouptron, xu2022groupnet, li2024multi}.
+By contrast, a hypergraph generalizes a graph by allowing a single hyperedge to connect an entire group of nodes within a shared context \cite{gao2020hypergraph, feng2019hypergraph, wu2025ai2, wang2025nest}.
+This explicit many‐to‐many structure more accurately captures group-wise behaviors and manages the uncertainty and variability arising from these group interactions.
+This adaptability is essential for addressing the stochastic nature of human behavior, as hypergraph models can more effectively manage the uncertainty and variability inherent in the interactions resulting from collective behaviors, thereby facilitating more socially inspired automated driving \cite{zhou2022grouptron, xu2022groupnet, li2024multi, li2025simulating}.

 To address the aforementioned challenges, this paper presents a novel hypergraph-based method for multi-modal trajectories prediction with relational reasoning.
 The proposed framework contains two parts: \textbf{G}raph-based \textbf{I}nteraction-awa\textbf{R}e \textbf{A}nticipative \textbf{F}easible \textbf{F}uture \textbf{E}stimator (\texttt{GIRAFFE}) and \textbf{R}elational \textbf{H}ypergraph \textbf{I}nteraction-informed \textbf{N}eural m\textbf{O}tion generator (\texttt{RHINO}). \texttt{GIRAFFE} enables multi-agent, multi-modal motion prediction of preliminary multi-vehicle trajectories, based on while \texttt{RHINO} framework, which utilizes an innovative Agent-Behavior Hypergraph to capture group-wise interactions among various behavior modalities and motion states.
 Leveraging \texttt{GroupNet} \cite{xu2022groupnet} as its backbone, \texttt{RHINO} learns a multi-scale hypergraph topology in a data-driven manner to model group-wise interactions.
 Through neural message passing across the hypergraph, this approach integrates interaction representation learning and relational reasoning, enhancing the social dynamics of automated driving.
 Furthermore, a Conditional Variational Autoencoder (CVAE) framework is employed to generate diverse trajectory predictions by sampling from hidden feature distributions, effectively addressing the stochastic nature of agent behaviors.